innerr/tidb.ticat/why-we-need-this-and-how-it-can-help.md

 It's hard to cover all casts since the possible collection set is huge from these dimensions multiply together.

-TiDB developing uses an automatic centerized-integrating procedure to ensure the production quality and performance, that could only cover the typical usages.
+TiDB developing uses an automatic centerized-integrating procedure to ensure the production quality and performance, that could only cover some typical usages, far from a decent benchmark.

-This compromised both costs and qualities in developing.
+This compromised both costs and qualities in TiDB developing.

-# How it improve things
+## The cure
-By using [ticat](https://github.com/innerr/ticat), any utilities/tools could easily wrap into components.
+By using [ticat](https://github.com/innerr/ticat), any utilities/tools could easily wrap into components(aka, modules).
 All components seamlessly work togather, form a full-featured system.

 To maximize the ability and efficiency of TiDB non-production activities, We adopt the most aggressive approach: ad-hot feature assembling.

-That means a developer could select the necessary components on site, concate them into a workflow (like unix-pipe), then get the job done (faster and better).
+That means a developer could select the necessary components based on on-site purpose, concate them into a workflow (like unix-pipe), then get the job done (faster and better).

-Even more, the assembled workflows could be easily shared to others, so anyone could benefit from this, even they know nothing of this project.
+Even more, the assembled workflows could be easily shared to others, so anyone could benefit from this, even they know nothing of [ticat](https://github.com/innerr/ticat).

-By breaking centerized-integration into perpendicular components, have the potential to cover all casts.
+By breaking centerized-integration into perpendicular components, we have the potential to cover all casts.
 By the end-user assembling, we get a powerful yet flexable system.

 # Build a better TiDB ecosystem with ticat